Can SavvyMoney Help Me Tackle My Debt?

 - Since the company makes it money through the offers, be sure to read all of the fine print before signing up.

-- Also worth noting: Signing up for an additional credit card—no matter how good the rate may be—is not necessarily the best way to get out of debt.
+- Signing up for an additional credit card—no matter how good the rate can be—is not necessarily the best way to get out of debt.

 The Bottom Line